 As the parent of a child actor, you’re most certainly aware of the option your child has to create their own content on the internet.
-Creating a YouTube channel, especially one that becomes popular, can help an actor’s career grow and expand.
+Creating a YouTube channel for kids who act, especially a YouTube channel that becomes popular, can help a young actor’s career grow and expand.
 Unlike traditional television, there is an opportunity for your child to directly engage with viewers regarding the topics of their choosing.
 On the one hand, this is wonderful!
 How fun that we live in an era in which such self-expression is encouraged and such platforms are readily accessible.

 That said, you and your child must also take safety precautions and approach the creation of a YouTube channel with a very clear strategy.
 Here are some things to consider if and when your child decides to make a YouTube channel.

 1. Safety first

 If your child is under the age of 13, she will not be able to create a YouTube channel on her own due to the Children’s Online Privacy Protection Act.
 She will either need to create one through your Google account or by using Family Link.

 Also, I’ve written in the past about stage names and how they can help an actor’s career move forward while creating an important layer of privacy.
 If you simply want to make a YouTube channel for fun in your spare time, I’d advise you to consider a username on the channel that is not your real name in order to protect your privacy.
 However, since your child is likely creating a channel as part of her acting career, I would suggest considering adopting a stage name that your child could use both for her professional acting and for the channel.
 This way, if the channel becomes wildly successful with millions of views, you’ll be protecting her privacy.
 Of course, this decision is ultimately up to you and your child.